Country Guide

 Updated March 2026

-France has rapidly expanded its EV charging network, especially along autoroute highways.
-TotalEnergies, Ionity, Fastned, and Electra all operate high-power stations at major rest stops.
-Prices are generally lower than in Germany or the Netherlands, making it one of the more affordable countries for DC fast charging in Western Europe.
+France has one of the best motorway charging networks in Europe, with large charging hubs at rest areas (aires) along every major autoroute.
+TotalEnergies, Allego, Ionity, and Fastned operate high-power stations across the highway system.
+Many newer fast chargers above 50 kW now accept contactless bank cards, though availability varies by operator.
+Prices are generally lower than in Germany or the Netherlands, making France one of the more affordable countries for DC fast charging in Western Europe.

 EV charging infrastructure changes quickly.
 Networks expand, pricing updates, apps change, and new chargers appear regularly.
 The information on this page reflects general conditions as of early 2026, but always verify details with the charging network before you travel.